H2CK/oidc/README.md

 - Logout: `logout` (GET)
 - Dynamic Client Registration: `register` (POST) - Disabled by default.
 Must be enabled in settings.

-CORS is enable for all domains on all the above endpoints.
+CORS is enabled for all domains on all the above endpoints.
+Except the webfinger endpoint for which the CORS settings cannot be controlled by the oidc app.

 The discovery and web finger endpoint should be made available at the URL: `<Issuer>/.well-known/openid-configuration`.
 You may have to configure your web server to redirect this url to the discovery endpoint at `<Issuer>/index.php/apps/oidc/openid-configuration` (or `<Issuer>/index.php/.well-known/openid-configuration`).
 For web finger there should be a redirect to `<Issuer>/index.php/.well-known/webfinger`.